Bravco/warcraft-fishing-bot/README.md

 2. After you have installed Python, you need to install all the required libraries to run the fishing bot script.
 Run ```pip install -r requirements.txt``` in the terminal.

 ## Disclaimer
-Using the World of Warcraft 1st Audio-based Fishing Bot may violate the World of Warcraft's terms of service and result in penalties, including getting banned.
-The creator of the World of Warcraft 1st Audio-based Fishing Bot is not liable for any consequences or damages caused by its use.
+Using the **1st World of Warcraft Audio-based Fishing Bot** may violate the World of Warcraft's terms of service and result in penalties, including getting banned.
+The creator of the **1st World of Warcraft Audio-based Fishing Bot** is not liable for any consequences or damages caused by its use.
 Use at your own risk!